xPWinko/xPWinko/README.md

-- 👋 Hi, I’m @xPWinko
+- 👋 Hi, I’m @xPWinko aka Krystian
-- 👀 I’m interested in ladies, games, music and coding
+- 👀 I’m interested in games, music and coding
-- 🌱 I’m currently learning C++ and then hopefully Swift
+- 🌱 I’m currently learning HTML, CSS and hopefully soon JavaScript.
 - 💞️ I’m looking to collaborate on idk anything just to get some experience.
 Preferably something relatiely easy to get into.
 - 📫 How to reach me just pop msg here on github.